joelyoder/corellian-spike/README.md

 - [ ] Special win conditions (which hands beat which)
 - [x] Player hands are reset, but credits are not
 - [x] A new game is started after the final round

+*as far as I can tell from Google searches...